fox-archives/fox-suite/readme.md

 fox --help
 ```

+Listed plugins styleling and eslint are separately codependent on fox-plugin-prettier

-When using with preexisting tools that depend on path to config file (ex. if you're using `eslint-webpack-plugin`), you may need to use `fox > lint` manually to regenerate json config
+When using with preexisting tools that depend on path to config file (ex. if you're using `eslint-webpack-plugin`), you may need to use `fox > lint` (TODO: create command for this) manually to regenerate json config

 ## Options